 Nail avulsion is when part or all of a nail is torn away or removed from the nail bed.
 Avulsion may happen on your finger or toe.
-Common causes include injury and infection.
-Your healthcare provider may do an avulsion to treat an ingrown nail.
-The nail bed will form a hard layer and then usually grows a new nail.
+Common causes include ingrown nail, injury, or infection.
+The nail bed will form a hard layer and then a new nail may grow.
 The nail bed will be sensitive until the hard layer forms.
 You will need to keep it covered to prevent infection or more injury.
 You may need to care for your nail area for several months as the new nail grows.

 Return to the emergency department if:

 - You have a red streak running up your leg or arm.